jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 ## AIRDROP command
-This `ACTION` allows one to airdrop `token` supply to one or more BTNS lists.
+This command airdrops `token` supply to one or more BTNS lists.

 `PARAMS` options:
 - `TICK` - 1 to 5 characters in length (required)